0

 The old black box warning frightened women and even some doctors.

-This led to fewer women getting treatment that could ease hot flashes, improve sleep, protect bones, support the brain, and improve quality of life.
+This led to fewer women getting access to options that may support sleep, support bone wellness, and support overall quality of life.

 Women Deserve Balanced Information

-This helps every woman make choices that match her health, her symptoms, and her goals.
+This helps every woman make choices that match her health, her experiences, and her goals.

 Your body deserves options.

-And you deserve the freedom to make informed choices without fear.
+And you deserve the freedom to make informed decisions without fear.